-It’s called positive branding with every keystroke!
+Positive branding with every keystroke!

-Those who see your communications on Facebook, Twitter, LinkedIn or in an introductory e-mail will form an impression about you and your business based on how you choose to use technology – positive and negative alike.
-Commit to improving in these areas and you may find your business communication activities are more enjoyable as well as more profitable and effective.
+Those who see your communications on Facebook, Twitter, LinkedIn or in an introductory email will form an impression.
+About you and your business based on how you choose to use technology.
+Positive and negative alike.
+Commit to improving in these areas and you may find your business communication activities are more enjoyable as well as more profitable and effective!

-Business E-mail Etiquette
+Business Email Etiquette

-Resolutions for 2018
+Resolutions for 2019

-- How you forward e-mails can make or break you!
-Do not forward an e-mail unless it specifically applies to the person you are sending to.
+- When it comes to forwarding, do not forward an email unless it specifically applies to the person you are forwarding to.
 In business, always refrain from forwarding political or controversial topics.
-Including a personal note to the recipient so they know why you are forwarding that particular e-mail to them is a must.
-When sending or forwarding to a group of contacts, use the BCc: field to protect their privacy.
+Including a personal note to the recipient so they know why you are forwarding that particular email to them is a must.
+When sending or forwarding to a group of contacts, always use the BCc: field to protect their privacy.
 Especially if your contacts have not yet formally been introduced.
-Use the Cc: and BCc: features prudently including only e-mail addresses that “need to know”.
-Never use Cc: or BCc: to CYA for e-tattling purposes or worse, being a gossip, thereby creating increased and unnecessary e-mails to others.
+Use the Cc: and BCc: features prudently including only email addresses that “need to know”.
+Never use Cc: or BCc: to CYA for e-tattling purposes or worse, being a gossip.
+You end up creating increased and unnecessary emails to others.
 (And you looking petty.)

-- When registering at a website, for a newsletter or sending an inquiry to a new business partner, taking the time to add that site or individual’s e-mail address to your address book, white list or approved senders list in a good habit to get into.
+- When registering on a website, for a newsletter or sending an inquiry to a new business partner, taking the time to add that site or individual’s email address to your address book, white list or approved senders list in a good habit to get into.
 This will help to make sure that the response to your inquiry can get through any spam blocking software or tools that are in place.
 Be sure to ask your site visitors to do the same.
 Refrain from jumping to the conclusion that contacts have not responded to your inquiries without checking your junk/trash folders first.